francisdavey/open-data/handout.md

 * implying acts which:

-o    conflict with a normal exploitation of that database
+** conflict with a normal exploitation of that database

-o   or which unreasonably prejudice the legitimate interests of the maker[^11]
+** or which unreasonably prejudice the legitimate interests of the maker[^11]

 An **extraction** is involved when the database appears in a new medium.